What Is Project Management?

 3. To address Risk Management – use the bottom third of the Project One Sheet to list your risks, in priority order, as simple “If…Then…And So” statements, where the If is the cause of the risk, the “Then” is the impact to or effect on the Project, and the And So is the response, as in… “And so what are you doing to do to make the if/cause less likely or the then/impact less harmful for our project?”

-CHECK OUT OUR LIVE TRAINING ON MANAGING RISKS HERE
+CHECK OUT OUR ON-DEMAND TRAINING ON MANAGING RISKS HERE

 How Do I Get My Project Team Members to Engage Well Together?